-The present baseline scenario will allow the PLATO mission to achieve the objectives described in Section 2.3.
+The present baseline scenario will allow the PLATO mission to achieve the objectives described in Section 2.3, and can be reassessed later in the mission development if required by the evolution in the scientific context, without affecting the mission design.

-For each spacecraft pointing, the list of targets to be observed will be identified and compiled in the PLATO Input Catalogue (PIC).
-A first version of the PIC with the targets in the first LOP sky field will be delivered by the PMC two years before launch.
-Updates of the PIC are planned nine months before launch and six months before the start of each sky field observation.
+For each LOP, the list of targets to be observed will be identified and compiled in the PLATO Input Catalogue (PIC).
+A first version of the PIC with the targets in the first LOP sky field will be delivered by the PMC to the SWT two years before launch.
+Updates of the PIC are planned nine months before launch and six months before the start of each LOP.
 Other fine tunings on the PIC are possible at any time during mission operations following the mission planning cycle (see Figure 3).

 A "prime sample" will be defined by the PMC consisting of PIC targets to be observed with high PLATO accuracy.
+It is expected that the size of the "prime sample" will not be larger than 20,000 stars.
 The "prime sample" with the targets in the first LOP sky field will be defined nine months before launch and updated six months before every satellite sky field pointing (see Figure 3).
-Ground-based observations will be performed for candidates within this sample during the course of the mission.
-The best estimate of the ground-based observation time needed for these candidates is given in Table 2.
+A ground observation programme (GOP) will be performed for planetary candidates within this sample during the course of the mission.
+The best estimate of the ground-based observation time needed for these planetary candidates is given in Table 2.